funbringer/sr_plan/README.md

 ## Rationale

-sr_plan looks like Oracle Outline system.
-It can be used to lock the execution plan.
+sr_plan is similar to Oracle Outline system: it can be used to lock the execution plan for a tricky query.
 It is necessary if you do not trust the planner or able to form a better plan.

 ## Build

-Dependencies: >= python 3.2, mako, pycparser.
+Dependencies: python 2.7 or 3.2+, mako, pycparser.

 You might want to use virtual environment:
 ```bash